Use your leftover Thanksgiving turkey bones, some water and vegetables and simmer it all together to make Thanksgiving Turkey Stock!

 For years I thought about saving it and making Thanksgiving Turkey Stock but it seemed like so much work.
 I was pleasantly surprised to find out that with very minimal effort making stock is easy and delicious!

-Why Should You Make Thanksgiving Turkey Stock?
+Why Make Thanksgiving Turkey Stock?

 How to Make Thanksgiving Turkey Stock

-Second, strain again using a fine mesh strainer over the bowl or the pot that will be used to refrigerate the stock in.
+Then strain again using a fine mesh strainer over the bowl or the pot that will be used to refrigerate the stock in.
 This will remove the smaller parts.

+Add salt and pepper to taste.
 Refrigerate the strained stock at least overnight, for up to two days.
 The excess fat will separate and rise the top and the cool air of the refrigerator will solidify it, making it easier to scrape off.

 The stock will appear jiggly like jello rather than watery like broth.
 This is really the difference between broth and stock.
 The gelatin is formed by the long cook on the bones that draws out the flavor.